Study Abroad at Maynooth University

 Cead Mile Failte!
 We’re so excited that you’re preparing to study abroad on an IFSA-Butler program and have chosen Maynooth as your destination.
 Maynooth is a quaint city located just an hour outside of Dublin by train; students enjoy the intimate feel of Maynooth while also being able to take advantage of the big city so close by.
 We’re sure you’re going to love studying there!

-What NUI Maynooth has to offer
+What Maynooth University has to offer

 - An ideal environment for immersing yourself into Irish culture